darrelmiller/api-manifest/draft-miller-api-manifest.md

 ## Authorization Requirements Object {#authReqirements}

 The Authorization Requirements object contains information that is required to authorize the application to perform the requests listed in the Api Dependency `requests` property.
 The `clientId` property is a JSON string value used to identify the application to an OAuth2 authorization server for APIs that use OAuth2 for authorization.
-The `permissions` property is a JSON object that map a set of security schemes to an array of permission strings required to perform the complete set of requests defined in the {#api-dependency}.
-The Api Manifest does not correlate which permission is required for a specific request.
+The `permissions` property is a JSON object that map a set of security schemes to an array of permission strings required to perform the complete set of requests defined in the Api Dependency {{api-dependency}}.
+The Api Manifest does not attempt to correlate which permission is required for a specific request.
 It is assumed that the application must be granted the complete set of permissions in order to perform its function.

 ## Request Info Object {#requestInfo}

 Each Request Info object contains a `uriTemplate` [RFC6570] and a corresponding HTTP `method`.
-The values are used to identify one or more operations defined in the API description referenced in the {{api-dependency}}.
-The  `excludes` property when set to `true` can be used to eliminate specific operations included by another  {{requestInfo}}.
+The values are used to identify one or more operations defined in the API description referenced in the Api Dependency{{api-dependency}}.
+The  `excludes` property when set to `true` can be used to eliminate specific operations included by another Request Info {{requestInfo}}.
 The `dataClassification` property is a list of URIs used to indicate privacy classifications of the data being transmitted via the HTTP request.

 ~~~ cddl